rsokl/Learning_Python/Python/Module5_OddsAndEnds/Writing_Good_Code.md

 ### Being Pythonic
 We will being by studying some guidelines for writing idiomatic Python code.
 That is, these guide us to follow the syntax that the creators of Python intended for us to use.

-First, always leverage the negated operators `is not` and `not in`.
+For instance, always leverage the negated operators `is not` and `not in`.
 For example `not x is None` and `x is not None` are functionally equivalent, but the latter is clearly preferable as it matches our native grammar.

 ```python
 # Do: